ricardo-rp/study-wallet/README.md

 Context is used extensively in the `/exchange` route to abstract complex logic away from the UI layer.

+Various OS-specific adaptations were made inside the `/exchange` route to accomodate for ios UI behaviour.

+React-query was used to facilitate data-fetching in most pages.

+Reducer pattern was used isntead of react query inside the `exchange` context for easier management of multiple synchronous state updates and complex behaviour.

 ## Running the project